Narrow bands, electrostatic interactions and band topology in graphene stacks: Abstract

 \section{Abstract}

-Superconducting and insulating phases are well-established in twisted graphene bilayers, and they have also been reported in other arrangements of graphene layers.
-We investigate three such situations, (untwisted) bilayer graphene on hBN, two graphene bilayers twisted with respect to each other, and a single ABC stacked graphene trilayer on hBN.
-In all these cases, narrow bands emerge.
-The resulting high density of states enhances the role of interactions.
-We study the effect of the long-range electron-electron interaction on these narrow bands.
-A self consistent electrostatic potential does not modify significantly the shape and width of the bands in the three cases considered here, in contrast to the effect that such a potential has in twisted bilayer graphene.
+The occurrence of superconducting and insulating phases is well-established in twisted graphene bilayers, and they have also been reported in other arrangements of graphene layers.
+We investigate three such arrangements: untwisted AB bilayer graphene on an hBN substrate, two graphene bilayers twisted with respect to each other, and a single ABC stacked graphene trilayer on an hBN substrate.
+Narrow bands with different topology occur in all cases, producing a high density of states which enhances the role of interactions.
+We investigate the effect of the long range Coulomb interaction, treated within the self consistent Hartree-Fock approximation.
+We find that the on-site part of the Fock potential strongly modifies the band structure at charge neutrality.
+The Hartree part does not significantly modify the shape and width of the bands in the three cases considered here, in contrast to the effect that such a potential has in twisted bilayer graphene.